10th Mountain Division: Operation Atlantic Resolve

 On 3 November 2016, Stars and Stripes reported that the 10th Combat Aviation Brigade would deploy 1,750 soldiers to Eastern Europe in March 2017, in support of Operation Atlantic Resolve – as part of NATO efforts to reassure Eastern Europe in response to Russian intervention in Ukraine in 2014.
 The brigade arrived with approximately 60 aircraft, including CH-47 Chinooks, UH-60 Blackhawks, and medevac helicopters.
 The brigade was headquartered in Germany and the brigade's units were forward-based at locations in Latvia, Romania, and Poland.

 Operation Inherent Resolve

+A U.S. Army soldier of the 10th Mountain Division deployed in support of Operation Inherent Resolve advises & assists Iraqi soldiers during a training exercise at Besmaya Range Complex, Iraq, November 10, 2015.

 Between late summer and early fall 2015, as well as again in 2016, 1,250 soldiers from the 1st Brigade Combat Team were deployed to Iraq to support Operation Inherent Resolve.
 During the two deployments the brigade spent in Iraq, they fought to regain control of the cities of Ramadi, Fallujah, and Mosul from the Islamic State of Iraq and Syria.
 In 2022 the unit would redeploy again, in support of Operation Inherent Resolve.

-Controversial shoot house training viral video

-A viral video showed soldiers in the division conducting live fire training in a shoot house.
-The soldiers violated numerous safety issues, including flagging and failure to follow norms of room clearing, such as failure to clear corners or follow points of domination, with observers giving no correction.
-Responding to the viral incident, Division CSM Mario O. Terenas addressed the incident on Twitter: "it's 10th Mountain Division.
-We ran it down to the ground and it is 10th Mountain Division.
-It is our folks, and it really, really hurts to say that...It is not the standard, it is not how we do business, and it is not acceptable.
-We're running this thing down to the ground.
-We will investigate it, we will take action, and we will re-train.
-That is a guarantee."